chaseruskin/orbit/README.md

 The boom of AI and emerging workloads have shown just how fast new advancements can be made in models and algorithms.
 Today's hardware is no longer good enough to meet the immediate demands of tomorrow's innovations; today's hardware must shift to a more agile development approach.
 It's time to build tomorrow's hardware, today.
 It's time to __live at the cutting edge of hardware design.__

-### An agile package manager designed for minimizing technical debt
+### An agile package manager designed to minimize technical debt

 As codebases scale and increase in complexity, it becomes of upmost importance to have the right system in place to efficiently manage the increasing number of resources.
 Without the right system, the codebase can be bogged down by _technical debt_, leaving you stuck in yesterday's designs.

 However, using just any package management system does not guarantee that technical debt is minimized.
 Poorly-designed package managers will simply shift the technical debt to different resources, while a well-designed package manager will minimize the overall amount of technical debt.
 With minimal technical debt, you can bring up tomorrow's hardware today.
-Orbit is __an agile package manager designed for minimizing technical debt.__
+Orbit is __an agile package manager designed to minimize technical debt.__

-### Free and open-source
+### Free and open source

+Orbit is available free to use and open source to encourage adoption, contribution, and integration among the hardware community.
+We rely on the open source community for feedback and new ideas, and are very grateful to our sponsors who keep this project going.

 Prebuilt binaries are available for Linux, MacOS, and Windows with no dependencies.
 Visit the [releases page](https://github.com/cdotrus/orbit/releases) for the latest version.
 Working on a different platform?
 No problem, building from source is easy with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), Rust's default package manager.
 Use docker?
 We have [docker images](https://hub.docker.com/repository/docker/cdotrus/orbit/general) available too.
 See [Installing](https://cdotrus.github.io/orbit/starting/installing.html) for complete details.